lizmat/raku-all-modules/zoffixznet/perl6-Test-When/README.md

 ### Meaning of the Respected Environmental Variables

-* `AUTOMATED_TESTING`: if true, tests are being run by an automated testing facility and not as part of the installation of a module; CPAN smokers must set this to true; CPAN clients (e.g. `panda`) must not set this.
+* `AUTOMATED_TESTING`: if true, tests are being run by an automated testing facility and not as part of the installation of a module; CPAN smokers must set this to true; CPAN clients (e.g. `zef`) must not set this.

 * `NONINTERACTIVE_TESTING`: if true, tests should not attempt to interact with a user; output may not be seen and prompts will not be answered.